 There are four main investment asset types and these can be ranked according to their level of risk.
 Moving from low risk to high risk, the asset types are:

-Cash, such as depositing your money in a bank or building society account, is the safest type of investment, and stocks and shares are the most risky.
+Cash, such as depositing your money in a bank or building society account, is usually considered the safest type of investment, and stocks and shares the most risky.

 Within each asset class there are also sub-categories.
 Bonds, for instance, are generally less risky than property or shares, but the level of risk depends on the particular type of bond you are investing in – for example, gilts are generally seen as being safer than corporate bonds.

 Similarly, although shares are the most risky type of investment, if you choose a collective investment fund that invests in a range of shares and is professionally managed, then your risk is less than if you invest directly in a single company.